Wiharo/ClientServerAndroidApp/README.md

-# SimpleAndroidApp
+# Android App forfinding fests
-# User Registration done with firebase
+Users registration done with api_fest
-# Users can send reviews about their own fests, this would be displayed in firebase realtime database
+Users can find and search with different filters fests
+Moderators can add new users/fests with real time database (sql-lite)